SLMillar/unity-gameobject-spin/en/step_1.md

     // Update is called once per frame void Update()
     {
-        transform.Rotate(Vector3.forward * spinSpeed); //you can also spin backward, up, down, left and right }
+        transform.Rotate(Vector3.forward * spinSpeed); // You can also spin backward, up, down, left, and right }

 --- /code ---

-You can rotate about the X, Y, or Z axes by amending the direction in your code:
+You can rotate about the x-, y-, or z-axis by amending the direction in your code:
-+ Vector3.right / Vector3.left = Rotation about the X axis
++ `Vector3.right` or `Vector3.left` = Rotation about the x-axis
-+ Vector3.up / Vector3.down = Rotation about the Y axis
++ `Vector3.up` or `Vector3.down` = Rotation about the y-axis
-+ Vector3.forward / Vector3.back = Rotation about the Z axis
++ `Vector3.forward` or `Vector3.back` = Rotation about the z-axis

-**Tip:** If you have added a 'Particle System' to your GameObject change the 'Simulation Space' property in the Inspector window to `World` so that it does not spin with your GameObject.
+**Tip:** If you have added a Particle System to your GameObject, change the 'Simulation Space' property in the Inspector window to `World` so that it does not spin with your GameObject.